br2490/ISLE-Documentation/docs/04_installation_migration/migration_installation_guide.md

 * Have [SSL Certificates](../glossary.md#systems) previously created for the web domain. (_Please work with the appropriate internal IT resource to provision these files for your domain_)

-* ISLE project has been cloned to BOTH your local laptop/workstation AND the ISLE host server

 * Disk space on or mounted to the Host Server large enough to store a **copy** of your fedora data store

 * Access to that server from your local workstation via SSH (`islandora` user with sudo privileges)